 Some of the thoughts are my own, some I have learned from others in person, some I have read here and there through the years; whenever possible, I have attempted to furnish the names of people and authors who have shared their thoughts.

 Yes, for some people there may be a period of cleansing in a “place” called the lake of fire” before they eventually go to heaven, but no human remains in that lake of fire being punished eternally without any hope.
-(Revelation 20 and 21 and many related references, too numerous to mention) In brief, God will eventually redeem, restore, and reconcile every human to Himself!
+(Revelation 20 and 21 and many related references, too numerous to mention) In brief, God will eventually redeem, reconcile, and restore every human to Himself!

 If that last sentence in the above paragraph, bothers you or you do not agree with it, then you probably won’t find any benefit from reading and studying the remainder of this teaching.